 Did You Know?

 Some of the characters have names that are related to claymation.
-Examples: Doughy, Shapey, Reverend Putty, and Coach Stopframe.
+Examples: Clay, Doughy, Shapey, Reverend Putty, and Coach Stopframe.
 See more

 During the closing credits of each episode, Orel is seen animating a different stop-motion movie, each starring Jesus or God.
 See more